columbia/smt-mc/mc-tools/readme.txt

 1. Install libraries for dBug.
 You may need to install these (and maybe some more) libraries.
 Read this doc before you start: www.cs.cmu.edu/~jsimsa/dbug/dbug-manual.pdf
-> sudo apt-get install libboost-dev libboost-doc ruby-full rubygems php5 python-dev libxml++2.6-dev
+> sudo apt-get install libboost-dev libboost-doc ruby-full rubygems php5 python-dev libxml++2.6-dev binutils-dev
 > sudo gem install rubytree
 > sudo gem install xml-simple